 Add spinach, Sweety Drop peppers (to taste), and 1 Tbsp. lemon juice to pan.

-Plate dish as pictured on front of card, with lemon zest, basil pesto, and remaining crushed croutons.
-Bon appetit!
+Plate dish as pictured on front of card, garnishing with lemon zest (to taste), basil pesto, and remaining crushed croutons.
+Bon appétit!